 In the vehicle environment, especially during a commute, media, news and audio books are some of the most widely consumed content, making third-party apps like Spotify and Audible near the top of their categories.
 Location-based services or navigation and maps are commonly used, and with recent advancements in connectivity, services such as TripAdvisor and Yelp offer near real-time dynamic data—reviews, hours of operation, etc. When paired with intuitive voice assistant interfaces, the experience becomes unparalleled.
 The arrival of 5G and increases in data plans for the car, we’ve seen many OEMs desire to bring in services for video streaming (while parked) and e-commerce.
 All these aspects come together to create a feeling of accomplishment and productivity for the driver.
 Time in the car becomes time well-spent.

 At HARMAN, we have several ongoing programs and partnerships with leading tech companies like Salesforce and Microsoft to improve driver productivity while in transit.
 Seeing as the average daily commute is 30 to 50 minutes, a person can spend that time sifting through messages, clearing up emails, or pulling up accounts for a sales meeting.
-Tasks that are typically done when in front of a computer can be done while in transit, thanks to cloud solutions.
+Tasks that are typically up when in front of a computer can be up while in transit, thanks to cloud solutions.
 This can be achieved inside of a car using voice or seamless HMI controls, giving the end consumer opportunities to be more efficient while traveling from one location to another.

 We introduced HARMAN Ignite Store, based on an automotive cloud platform, to lead this industry shift.
 A key differentiation with the HARMAN Ignite Store is that we provide a more automotive-friendly relationship with OEMs.
 Specifically, we allow OEMs to keep control of their user experience and maintain that connection and relationship with the customer.
 This means that if an OEM incorporates the HARMAN Ignite Store into a vehicle, it's powered by the technology, but OEM can continue to build that curated user experience to ensure it gels with the rest of the car, which is an important advantage for many premium automotive brands.